boredom1234/CodeCraft/CONTRIBUTING.md

 ---

-Thank you for contributing to CodeWhisperer!
+Thank you for contributing to CodeCraft!
 Your efforts help make this project better for everyone.